onurtimur/HastagGraphFromTweets/README.md

-# HastagGraphFromTweets
+# HashtagGraphFromTweets
 Drawing network graph for related hastags from tweets.

 This program will run at Python 2.7.x 64-bit distribution.
-Dependency: These packages below must be imported in order to use the program:
+Dependency: These packages below must be imported in order to use the program,

 •	Networkx
 •	json